Medical Office Administration

 |Race/Ethnicity||Number of Grads|

-Medical Office Management/Administration appeals to people across the globe.
-About 1.2% of those with this major are international students.
+Students from other countries are interested in Medical Office Management/Administration, too.
+About 1.8% of those with this major are international students.

 How Much Do Medical Office Administration Majors Make?